 If demand for a product falls, MRP theory suggests wages are likely to fall.
 However, firms may be reluctant to cut wages or make people redundant therefore they may keep paying high wages despite this.

-In the North, wages tend to be lower because there is less demand and higher unemployment.
-In the South, wages tend to be higher for the opposite reason.
+In the north (e.g. Sunderland), wages tend to be lower because there are less demand, higher unemployment and more elastic supply curve of labour.
+In the South, wages tend to be higher for the opposite reason – firms are more profitable and are willing to pay higher wages.

 In theory, workers from the north could move to the south to take advantage of better employment opportunities.
-However, there are likely to be geographical immobilities – e.g. it is difficult for workers to move)
+However, there are likely to be geographical immobilities – e.g. it is difficult for workers to move.
+Geographical immobilities can include

-ii) Difficult to find housing in the south
+- Difficult to find housing in the south.

 Workers or firms may suffer from poor information.
 E.g. workers may be unaware of better-paid jobs elsewhere.
-This enables firms to have monopsony power.
+Poor information is one factor that enables firms to have monopsony power.